govenius/pdata/docs/api.rst

 API
 ===

-Most of the functionality is implemented in procedural_data.py and the Measurement class within it.
+Almost all of the measurement-side functionality is implemented in procedural_data.py, and the :code:`Measurement` class within it.

-Analysis side is implemented in dataview.py.
+Analysis side functionality is implemented in dataview.py and dataexplorer.py.

 :ref:`genindex`